Tickets

 • A guided visit of outdoor spaces with an introduction to historic Highland

 Private tours are available by reservation only.
 If you are interested in reserving a date or time that is not listed in our registration system, please email education@highland.org.
 Admission is $150 per group, with no discounts or special offers.
 Each tour time may accommodate one group, consisting of up to six guests.
-Face masks are recommended when visiting the interior exhibit spaces.

 PURCHASE PRIVATE GUIDED TOUR